Xuande Emperor Zhu Zhanji — An Intelligent Monarch and A Wonderful Artist

 Portrait of Xuande Emperor Zhu Zhanji — Palace Museum

-Aggressive Uncle Trying to Snatch the Throne
+Aggressive Uncle's Attempt to Seize the Throne

 Seeing Zhu Zhanji become the emperor, Zhu Gaoxu, who had never stopped trying to seize the throne, was quite resentful.

-Zhu Gaoxu was tall and brave and significantly assisted emperor Zhu Di in taking the throne through the Jingnan Campaign.
+Zhu Gaoxu was tall and brave and significantly assisted Emperor Zhu Di in taking the throne through the Jingnan Campaign.

 The following year after Zhu Zhanji became the emperor, his uncle Zhu Gaoxu initiated a war to snatch the throne, the same as Emperor Zhu Di did decades ago.

-Xuande Emperor faced the same situation as Jianwen Emperor: a young emperor fighting against an experienced uncle who excelled in the military.
+Xuande Emperor faced the same situation as the Jianwen Emperor: a young emperor fighting against an experienced uncle who excelled in the military.

 Malachite Green Glaze Bowl Produced Under Xuande Emperor's Reign — National Museum of China (Photo by Dongmaiying)